Amyleep97/AmyPearce_T1A1/README.md

 ### TCP

 - TCP stands for Transmission Control Protocol, it's purpose is to be the messenger and works with the internet protocol.
 TCP is the reason information is sent through multiple network devices, it is that little boost to make sure information is accurate.
 It is affective by breaking down the big groups of data making information simple and have a smooth flow control.
-It is mainly about order and going to the correct destination, the TCP chooses the right IP address to every device connected to the the network.
+It contributes by makeing sure all the information going to the correct destination, the TCP chooses the right IP address to every device connected to the the network.

 ### HTTP and HTTPS